SadiaMou007/react_query/README.md

 ### Refetching Queries
-- We can refetch a query with the `queryClient.refetchQueries` method.
+- We can refetch a query with the `queryClient.refetchQueries` method. queryClient use `useQueryClient` hook ()
 - When the user clicks this button, React Query will have every query that matches the provided query key refetch in the background.
 ```
 const RefetchButton = ({org, repo}) => {